rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `OUT_DIR` — the folder in which all output should be placed.
 This folder is inside the build directory for the package being built, and it is unique for the package in question.
+* `CARGO_TARGET_DIR` — Directory where Cargo is placing all generated artifacts.
+                       Erased by `cargo clean`. *Warning: The directory structure inside is owned by Cargo and private, so any build script reliant on poking around in the target directory may be incompatible with a future Cargo version.*
 * `TARGET` — the target triple that is being compiled for.
 Native code should be compiled for this triple.
 See the [Target Triple] description for more information.